chelnak/bitCheck/README.md

 bitCheck
 ========

-Chome Extension to check out Bitcoin Addresses using BlockChain.info
+A simple Chrome Extension to check Bitcoin Address stats using the BlockChain.info api.

-This revision enables a context menu item called "Check BTC Address".
-The user must highlight a btc address, right click and select Check BTC Address to be redirected to blockchain.inco/address/xxxxxxxxxxxxxxxxxx.
+USAGE
+1. Highlight a Bitcoin address on a web page
+2. Right click and select "Check BTC Address"
+3. You will be redirected to https://blockchain.info/address/xxxxxxxxxxxxxxxxxx

 TODO

-- Add bitcoin address validation
 - Work on error handling
 - reutn JSON values and display in popup rather than directing using to blockchain.info/address/whateverbtcadress